mo1ein/spline-drawer-danaxa/README.md

 ```

 ### Result
-As you see in `test.py`, we have more x and y cordinates of points.
-After process data, you can see splines :)
+As you see in `test.py`, we have tck of points.
+After process data, you can see splines. :)

 <p align="center">
 <img src="./static/out.jpg" width="500" height="380" />